So here it is, our Merriest Christmas songs

 With music playing such importance in the run up to the big day, PRS for Music has analysed data from radio stations up and down the country and found Fairytale of New York by The Pogues Feat.
 Kirsty MacColl is the most played Christmas song.

-And it’s no hardship that the anthem about bickering lovers and lost dreams blasts out of speakers everywhere, as Fairytale of New York also sits at No.1 in the nation’s Top 20 favourite festive songs.
+And it’s no hardship that the anthem about bickering lovers and lost dreams blasts out of speakers everywhere, as Fairytale of New York also sits at Number 1 in the nation’s Top 20 favourite festive songs.

 The oldies are definitely the goodies, as the most recent hit to make the list is Cliff Richard – The Millennium Prayer which topped the charts in 2000.

-PRS for Music also quizzed Brits on their festive pop chart knowledge and discovered we can’t tell the No1s from the near misses.
+PRS for Music also quizzed Brits on their festive pop chart knowledge and discovered we can’t tell the Number 1s from the near misses.
 Over half of us (57%) assume The Pogues classic hit the top spot, yet it was beaten by Pet Shop Boys’ Always on my Mind.

 Half of us (50%) wrongly assumed The Darkness topped the charts with their tongue in cheek tune Christmas Time (Don’t Let The Bells End), when in fact, Gary Jules sailed to the top spot with his sombre cover of Mad World in 2003.

-And while the same number (50%) believe Mariah Carey warbled her way to No.1 with All I Want For Christmas Is You, it was Walthamstow’s finest, East 17 that took the glory that year with Stay Another Day.
+And while the same number (50%) believe Mariah Carey warbled her way to Number 1 with All I Want For Christmas Is You, it was Walthamstow’s finest, East 17 that took the glory that year with Stay Another Day.

-Matching the Christmas No1s to the right year also proved to be stickier than a figgy pudding – although over half (52%) assume Paul McCartney took home the title in 1979 with festive favourite – Wonderful Christmas Time, it only reached number 6 as Pink Floyd’s Another Brick in the Wall made Number One that year.
+Matching the Christmas Number 1s to the right year also proved to be stickier than a figgy pudding – although over half (52%) assume Paul McCartney took home the title in 1979 with festive favourite – Wonderful Christmas Time, it only reached number 6 as Pink Floyd’s Another Brick in the Wall made Number 1 that year.

 It’s great to see that the nation’s favourite Christmas songs are penned by homegrown talent, with the majority of the Top 20 written by British songwriters.
 There is definitely something particularly special about Christmas lyrics; more than any, they evoke a sense of home, family and spending time with our loved ones.
 It takes a very talented songwriter to pen a Christmas classic and while some didn’t reach Number One when they were first released, they make a return to our hearts and charts year after year.